Anatomy of a Service

 };

-Stateful — access to an
+• Stateful — access to an AttachmentMutating passed by the client at call time.

-AttachmentMutatingpassed by the client at call time.mutable— mutating methods explicitly marked in the DSM.AttachmentMutatingis the protocol, not the storage.
+• AttachmentMutating is the protocol, not the storage.
 The service has no opinion on what backs the interface — the client picks the implementation that fits its scenario, and the service reads from / writes to it through the interface alone.

-Server side — assembling and serving¶
+Server side — assembling and serving

-A service binary is small: it composes pools into a Viper::Service,
+A service binary is small: it composes pools into a Viper::Service, opens a socket, and runs Viper::ServiceServer.

-repository, dedicated to exercising the Service codegen end to end.
+The canonical worked example lives in the devkit-codegen-test/service/ repository, dedicated to exercising the Service codegen end to end.
+From service/ServiceServer.cpp:

 // 1) Compose the service from definitions and pools.